-Disciplined in Title IX of the Corporate Crisis Code (entitled "Criminal Provisions") in implementation of the delegated law 19 October 2017 n.155 (Delegation to the Government for the reform of the disciplines of the corporate crisis and insolvency) and approved on 10 January 2019 from the Council of Ministers the so-called crimes of the crisis in the context of substantive regulatory continuity, they are included in the criminal offenses envisaged by the bankruptcy law.
+Disciplined in Title IX of the Business Crisis Code (entitled "Criminal provisions") in implementation of the delegated law n.19 of 2017 October 155 (Delegation to the Government for the reform of the disciplines of the business crisis and insolvency) and approved the 10 January 2019 by the Council of Ministers the cd. crimes of the crisis in the context of substantive regulatory continuity, they are included in the criminal offenses envisaged by the bankruptcy law.

 Brief clarification: Criminal relevant facts put in place by the commercial entrepreneur or by other subjects, in a period prior to filing for bankruptcy or during the course of the insolvency procedure.

 Title VI of the Royal Decree March 16, 1942 n.
 267, commonly known by the name of "Bankruptcy law", discipline, in Chapter I, the crimes committed by'bankrupt entrepreneur (ex art.
 216-222) while in chapter II the crimes committed by people other than the bankrupt (ex art.
 223-224 and art.
 227 and art.
 228-231).